-Now in its thirteenth year, the Lean Japan Tour includes six intensive days of training, company tours, senior management discussions and Japanese cultural experiences.
+Now in its 14th year, the Lean Japan Tour includes six intensive days of training, company tours, senior management discussions and Japanese cultural experiences.

 Experience first-hand the foundations of Lean Thinking and its successful application across a range of industries.
 Understand how to build on your existing knowledge and take your organisation to the next level of achievement.
-Whether you are new to the concept of Lean, or searching for deeper knowledge and understanding you will be inspired and energised by seeing how Lean can be successfully implemented and sustained to transform your business.
+Whether you are new to the concept of Lean, or searching for deeper knowledge and understanding you will be inspired and energized by seeing how Lean can be successfully implemented and sustained to transform your business.

 The Lean Japan Tour allows you to experience an extensive network of world-leading Japanese Lean companies across a range of industries.
 Our tours have visited companies such as: Toyota, Rinnai Corporation, Panasonic, Kikkoman, Metal One and Kirin Brewery.
 See our brochure for more information or to register.

 The Lean Japan Tour is run by Shinka Management and supported by the Australian Industry Group and Simply Lean Business Solutions.
 Since the first tour in 2007, the Lean Japan Tour has been attended by senior management and Lean leaders from across the English-speaking world.

 Places are limited so move quickly as registrations are accepted on a first-come first-served basis.

 Download the Lean Japan Tour brochure and complete your registration or contact Simply Lean Business Solutions for further information.

 2020 Fee: US$6750 (Does not include airfare and travel insurance, but does include all accommodation, meals, training, domestic transfers and cultural experiences whilst on tour).
 Download the Lean Japan Tour brochure